Netflix subscriber growth slows after pandemic boom, shares fall 11%

 Netflix also raised its monthly rates in Britain, Germany, Argentina and Japan during the quarter.

+“What wasn’t expected was the strength of the slowdown in international markets, where competition is significantly lower,” said eMarketer analyst Eric Haggstrom.

-Excluding items, the company earned $3.75 per share, beating analyst estimates of $2.97 per share.
+Excluding items, the company earned $3.75 per share in the first quarter, beating analyst estimates of $2.97 per share.

 Revenue rose to $7.16 billion from $5.77 billion during the quarter, edging past estimates of $7.13 billion.